 From Kelley Jean White, M.D.

 Many years ago, in Philadelphia, a newly divorced physician and mother of three young children, I walked into Tina Barr's class at my children's school along with a dozen or so private and public high school students and a handful of adults clutching some works torn from a notebook that were shaped a bit like a poem.
 Tina led the discussion, and I listened, amazed that strangers, even strangers from another generation, read emotions--fear, regret, loneliness-- into my simple description of a man and a sweater--emotions I didn't know I had.
 And there were things I needed to express--but not to my two young children.
 After one class I was hooked.
 I enrolled in Tina's poetry workshops.
 Tina eventually moved away, but she has continued to be my teacher.
 At a reading when she passed through Philadelphia again I happened to sit near a shelf that held a copy of POETS' MARKET. . .and started submitting.
 I've definitely gone past my secret heart's goal of publishing a half dozen poems in 6 years, a book by the time I turned fifty. . .More, actually, quite a number of books and chapbooks, amazing friends among fellow poets literally all around the world.
 Involvement in medical humanities, even a Pennsylvania Council on the Arts fellowship in poetry AND the priceless moment when my mother heard Garrison Keillor say 'and now, a poem by Kelley Jean White' on the Writer's Almanac.
 It all began with Tina.
-I cannot thank her enough. (most recent book, A Field Guide to Northern Tattoos, Main Street Rag Press, 2022)
+I cannot thank her enough. (recent books, A Field Guide to Northern Tattoos, Main Street Rag Press, 2022 and No Hope Street, Kelsay Books, 2022)

 Major Jackson (acclaimed author of five books of poems, most recently from Norton), on Poetry Magazine Blog